 When a partner dies, the partnership comes to an end, but other partners may carry onthe business by entering into a new agreement.
-The amount due to the deceased partner isascertained as per the terms of Partnership Deed and as similar lines when a partner retires.
-The amount due to the deceased partner on the date of death is paid to the executors of the deceased partner, immediately or in instalments.
-Retirement of a partner is a planned even tandusuallyapartnerwillretireonthedateofclosingoftheaccountsofthefirm.
-On the other rhanda partner may die on any date during the accounting period.
+The amount due to the deceased partner isascertained as per the terms of Partnership Deed and as similar lines when a partner deceased partner, immediately or in instalments.
+Retirement of a partner is a planned even tandusuallyapartnerwillretireonthedateofclosingoftheaccountsofthefirm.Ontheothe rhanda partner may die on any date during the accounting period.
 So he is entitled to his share ofprofit upto the date of death.
 The profit for the accounting period during which a partner dies, is ascertained on the date of death, (without closing the books) on the basis of average profits of past years, which is set in the Partnership Deed.
-Then his shares of profit upto the date ofdeath is arrived at and death. credited account.
-In of of in his case treatment goodwill,revaluationofassetsandliabilities,distributionofreserves/profitsetcaredone onsimilarlineswhen a partner retires.
+Then his shares of profit upto the date ofdeath is arrived at and credited account.
+In of death, of in his case treatment goodwill, revaluation of assets and liabilities, distribution of reserves / profit set caredone onsimilarlineswhen a partner retires.
 But goodwill is valued on the basis of the terms provided in the Partnership Deed in this regard.
 Moreover Sec.
 37 of the Partnership Act, is a relevant sectionin case of death, which says, the executors of the deceased partners would be entitled, at their choice, to interest at 6% p.a. on the amount due from the date of death to the date of paymentor to that portion of profit which is earned by the firm with the help of the amount due to thedeceasedpartner.
 Aretiringpartneris also eligible forsuchabenefit under this section.